idevisser/OAPIF-PDOK-INSPIRE/Results.md

 ## Resulting findings

-The following findings were encountered:
+The following findings were encountered during the High5 session:
 1. GML as output is difficult and would not be realistic in the time available for this research.
 One could also discuss if it is realy useful, because it is not in line with the aim of OGI API Feautures: easy to use for developers.
 2. Complex GML as input needs a flattening of the data.
 This is needed for the software that publishes the features.
 It can only work with simple features, with one value per attribute and without relations to other objects.
 This often not the case with the more complex INSPIRE models.
 3. PDOK preferes flattened data as input in geopackages, so the dataprividers have to do this flattening by themself.